yitaozh/yitaozh.github.io/source/_posts/528-Random-Pick-with-Weight.md

 * preSum
 * binary search to find the left boundry
-* if the number doesn't exist, we can iterpret the return as where it ought to be in the array
+* if the number doesn't exist, we can iterpret the return as
+  * where it ought to be in the array
+  * the index of value > target

 ## Solution